Antimitochondrial antibody; antimitochondrial M2 antibody

 Concentrations of AMA may be lower in children and in those with compromised immune systems.

 AMA and AMA-M2 are not diagnostic of PBC.
-When significant concentrations of AMA or AMA-M2 are present, and the doctor suspects PBC, a liver may be performed to look for characteristic signs of primary biliary cirrhosis in the liver tissue.
+When significant concentrations of AMA or AMA-M2 are present, and the doctor suspects PBC, a liver biopsy may be performed to look for characteristic signs of primary biliary cirrhosis in the liver tissue.
 Imaging scans of the liver may also be ordered to look for bile duct obstructions.

 About 50% of the cases of PBC will be discovered before the patient has noticeable symptoms.